berkeley-dsep-infra/hubploy/docs/howto/hubploy-deploy-jupyterhub-repo-setup.rst

 You need to find all things marked TODO and fill them in.
 In particular,

 #. ``hubploy.yaml`` needs information about where your docker registry & kubernetes cluster is,
    and paths to access keys as well.
+These access key files should be in the deployment's ``secret/`` folder.
 #. ``secrets/prod.yaml`` and ``secrets/staging.yaml`` require secure random keys you can generate
    and fill in.

+If you are deploying onto AWS infrastructure, your access key file should look like the aws credentials file (usually found at ``~/.aws/credentials``).
+However, the profile you use *must* be named ``default``.

 If you want to try deploying to staging now, that is fine!
 Hub Customization can come later as you try things out.